We have the cause. You have the effect.

 Make sure to check back in early Spring to learn about opportunities during the 2017 season!

 With 10 public access preserves, and one in the making we can always use help creating, monitoring and maintaining our trail systems.

 Preserve Steward: Adopt a KELT preserve.
 The stewardship duties will vary at each preserve but may include help with trail maintenance, visitor information, posting signage, and trash pick-up.
 Assist in wildlife surveys/projects.

 Easement Monitor: Help us monitor our conservation easements each year by walking easement properties to look for changes or disturbances.

 Trail Maintenance: Work crews clean up storm damage, remove invasive species, make and maintain trails.

 In the Office

-+ Help with a KELT event such as our spring stewardship classes, August annual meeting, or fall Lecture series.
+Event Assistant: Help us set up, greet, and clean up an event such as our spring stewardship series, annual meeting, summertime membership event, or fall lecture series.

 Table Manager: Staff the Land Trust information table at community events